Slugs in the Garden: 15 Solutions For Getting Rid of Slugs and Snails Naturally

+If you choose to go this route, you’ll need to do a regular check of your garden for these pests, hand pick them, and make sure you place them far away (we recommend 20-50 feet).
 This method is free and completely natural, so it is worth trying if you have the time and are okay with touching snails and slugs.

 Therefore, if you add a layer of wood chips, gravel, or bark to your garden beds, this will help repel snails and slugs naturally.
-Adding a ground cover with a texture that is unpleasant to snails is a natural garden pest repellent that will help reduce the chance of your plants being eaten by slugs or snails.
+Adding a ground cover with a texture that is unpleasant to snails is a natural garden pest repellent that will prevent snails and slugs from eating your plants.

-3. Water your garden in the morning.
+3. Water your garden in the AM.

-We know that snails do most of their garden destruction at night.
-We also know that snails have more difficulty getting around on dry soil than they do on moist soil.
+Snails and slugs are known for destroying gardens at night.
+They also have difficulty moving across dry soil compared to moist soil.
 So, if we put these two pieces of knowledge together, we have another way to keep snails and slugs out of your garden: watering early in the morning.

 6. Get rescue chickens.

-Backyard chickens are great for your garden.
+Backyard chickens are a perfect addition to gardens.
 They provide manure for composting, lay eggs for food, turn the soil, and help control unwanted garden pests and insects.
-Snails, slugs, and their eggs are included in the garden pests that chickens love to dine on, which means adding a chicken coop to your yard might be the perfect solution to your snail problem.
+Slugs, snails and their eggs are included in the garden pests that chickens love to dine on, which means adding a chicken coop to your yard might be the perfect solution to your snail problem.

 You can always purchase chicks at a local feed store, but you will get more karma points for adopting rescue chickens that need a good home.
 If you live in a more rural area and have the space, geese or ducks are also options.

-7. Sprinkle broken eggshells around your garden.
+7. Place broken eggshells around your garden.

 If you opted for the backyard chickens mentioned above, you can use the shells from their eggs for this purpose.
-If not, you can use the eggshells left over from your breakfast.
-Break the shells into small pieces and spread them throughout your garden beds and around your plants.
-Eventually, the shells will biodegrade and add nutrients to your soil, so that is an added benefit of using this method.
+If not, you can use your leftover breakfast eggshells.
+Crush up the shells and spread them throughout your garden beds and around your plants.
+Eventually, the shells will biodegrade.
+This introduces more soil nutrition, which makes this a particularly beneficial method.

-8. Sprinkle coffee grounds.
+8. Use coffee grounds.

 Be careful not to spray the coffee directly onto the slugs or snails, since it will kill them.
 To use it as a non-lethal deterrent, spray it just on and around your plants.

-10. Plant sacrificial plants
+10. Plant bait plants

-11. Deter with herbs.
+11. Plant herbs.

 12. Spread salt or baking soda.